paris-saclay-cds/ramp-board/rampbkd/aws/README.md

 `train_loop_interval_secs` is the number of secs to wait each time we process new events in `train_loop`

+`memory_profiling` turns on memory profiling to know how much memory was needed by a submission

 ## Using the API
 Once configuration is ready, the most straighforward way to use the API is